oparry-ukaea/hermes-3/docs/sphinx/installation.rst

 Install Dependencies
 ~~~~~~~~~~~~~~~~~~~~

+The following instructions assume you have already git-cloned Hermes-3 and are in the root directory
+of the repository.

-First, ensure you have the correct version of the `BOUT-spack` git submodule checked out:
+First, update the git submodules to ensure that you have the correct version of the ``BOUT-spack``
+repository checked out:

 .. code-block:: bash

-   git submodule update --init BOUT-spack
+   git submodule update --init

 At this point, standard spack commands can be used to activate the environment described in
 ``spack.yaml``.
 Alternatively, a wrapper script is provided that both activates the environment and